 During this process, we do everything possible to minimize blood loss with precisely made incisions.
 All of these steps help minimize pain, reduce the risk of infection, and control possible swelling.

 Your recovery is an essential part of the tummy tuck process.
 Giving your body time and space to heal, as well as closely following your surgeon’s instructions, can help ensure your comfort without compromising your transformation.
-During your tummy tuck recovery, you should expect:

 In most cases, you should be back to most of your normal activities three months or so after your procedure (assuming there’s no pain and your surgeon gives you the go-ahead).

 A tummy tuck is a safe procedure that is performed over a hundred thousand times every year in North America alone.
-When performed by a board certified plastic surgeon, a tummy tuck can achieve satisfying results without issue.
+When performed by a board-certified plastic surgeon, a tummy tuck can achieve satisfying results without issue.

 A tummy tuck can flatten and firm the mid-section by eliminating unwanted fat and loose skin, as well as create a more defined waist.
 It can also smooth away a bulge caused by separated abdominal muscles, an issue technically called diastasis recti.